JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

-The program is controlled from the control bar at the top of the screen.
-You can also use keyboard shortcuts:

-    "Q":            Quits program.
+You can start/stop recording from the GUI, from external 3.3V logic (see "GPIO PROTOCOL" seciont below), or with keyboard shortcuts:

+    1-4:            Typing a camera number will start/stop recording that camera.
+    Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order "Q":            Quits program.
 (Any ongoing records will also be stopped).
-    Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
-    1-4:            Typing a camera number will start/stop recording that camera.

-This program also monitors GPIO pins 4, 5, 6, and 7.
-TTL pulses on these pins can start/stop recording, transmit the animal ID, and also timestamp behavioral events.
-See details below under "GPIO PROTOCOL".
+By default, videos saved to the program directory, but it is recommended to change this to an external drive, to avoid filling up your SD card.
+Specify drive path by editing config.txt (see CONFIGURING section below).
+Default format is 640x480, 30fps, with h264 encoding.
+These can also be changed in config.txt.

-Each camera recording generates the following three files:
+Each recording generates three files:

+    YYYY-MM-DD_HHmm_CamX_AnimalID_Video.avi         # Video file in h264 format.
-    YYYY-MM-DD_HHmm_CamX_AnimalID_Frames.txt        # Tab-delimited text file with timestamps of each video frame YYYY-MM-DD_HHmm_CamX_AnimalID_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse YYYY-MM-DD_HHmm_CamX_AnimalID_Video.avi         # Video file.
+    YYYY-MM-DD_HHmm_CamX_AnimalID_Frames.txt        # Tab-delimited text file with timestamps of each video frame YYYY-MM-DD_HHmm_CamX_AnimalID_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse

-In these files, YYYY-MM-DD_HHmm is the date and time, X is the camera number, and AnimalID is entered manually or transmitted via GPIO/TTL inputs.
+Where YYYY-MM-DD_HHmm is the date and time, X is the camera number, and AnimalID is entered manually or transmitted via GPIO logic inputs.

-By default, video is recorded at 30 frames per second and 640x480 resolution, using the H264 codec.
-These can be changed in the config.txt file (see next section below, "CONFIGURING").

 # CONFIGURING:

-Most default parameters (frame rate, codec, save directory) can be overridden using a "config.txt" file.
+Many default parameters can be changed using a "config.txt" file.
 I've included two working examples:

-    config_example1     This is a detailed file listing all possible configuration options config_example2     A bare-bones file that has only the most commonly used options.
+    config_example1     A detailed file with all possible configuration options config_example2     A bare-bones file with only the most commonly used options.

-You can use either of them by copying them to "config.txt" and editing to suit your own needs.
+To use either file, open it in any text editor, rename it to "config.txt", then edit to suit your needs.
 Changes to "config.txt" take effect only after restarting the program.
 Options include the following:

     RECORD_FRAME_RATE                      # Frame rate of recorded video.
-If not specified, defaults to camera's native frame rate
+If not specified, defaults to camera's native frame rate, typically 30fps
     NATIVE_FRAME_RATE                      # Native frame rate of webcam.
 If not specified, will be auto-detected.
     DATA_FOLDER                            # Folder for saving.
 If not specified, defaults to program directory.
-    RESOLUTION                             # A string of the form (width,height), e.g. (640x480)
+    RESOLUTION                             # A string of the form: (width,height), e.g. (640x480)
     FOURCC                                 # Recording codec.
 Default h264 which gives smallest file sizes.
-Change to mp4v if needed to reduce CPU load.
-    NUM_TTL_PULSES_TO_START_SESSION        # Number of consecutive TTL pulses to start recording.
-Default 2 NUM_TTL_PULSES_TO_STOP_SESSION         # Number of consecutive TTL pulses to end recording.
-Default 3
+Can also use mp4v, which is less CPU intensive, but gives larger files

 # GPIO TIMING PROTOCOL

-This program monitors GPIO inputs 4 through 7, which corresponds to the following cameras:
+Pi5WebcamRecorder monitors GPIO inputs 4 through 7, corresponding to the following cameras:

     GPIO4:          camera 1
     GPIO5:          camera 2
     GPIO6:          camera 3
     GPIO7:          camera 4

 These are 3.3V inputs, so you must use a level shifter when connecting to 5V devices.
+In our lab, we use Med-PC running on a Windows machine to generate TTLs.
+Since those are 28V signals, they require an additional level shifter to convert from 28V to 5V.

+Timing accuracy must be within 50ms.
+Since neither Windows nor Linux are real-time operating systems, this technically cannot be guaranteed.
+However, Med-PC is generally accurate to just a few milliseconds, while the Pi5Recorder runs in high priority in superuser mode, which also reduces timing errors.
+So in practice, timing errors are not an issue, even though they could theoretically cause glitches.

 A standard pulse should be 100ms long.
-To deliver consecutive pulses (to start or stop recordings), the pause between pulses should be no longer than 50ms.
-For example, the following pulse sequence will initiate a recording:
+A double pulse will start a recording, and consists of two standard pulses with a 50ms pause in between:

     3.3V    100ms  100ms
              ___    ___